bcgov/FAIB_DADMTOOLS/README.md

     - E.g. `forest_harvesting_restrictions_july2023`
 - `query` : Optional argument to filter source layer.
 When `src_path = 'bcgw'`, argument is applied to postgres fdw layer.
 Otherwise, argument used within ogr2ogr call.
     - E.g. `rr_restriction is not null` OR `rr_restriction = '01_National Park'` OR `strgc_land_rsrce_plan_name like '%Klappan%'`
-- `inc` : Required argument whether to include layer when script is ran.
-    - 0 = exclude
-    - 1 = include

 - `rslt_ind` : When set to 1, used in combination with `suffix` and `gr_skey_tbl` (`gr_skey_tbl` is argument to `batch_import_to_pg_gr_skey` and `import_to_pg_gr_skey`).
 Option to add `pgid_<suffix>` for the specific imported table to previously imported PG `gr_skey_tbl` (Eg. `whse.all_bc_gr_skey`)
     - 1 = include (i.e. will add primary key to gr_skey_tbl)
     - 0 = not included (i.e. will not add primary key to gr_skey_tbl)